The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 3. Old Kona Airport Recreation Area

-This large, unassuming park situated just north of downtown Kailua-Kona, adjacent to an old airport landing strip.
-The rocky shoreline has a few pockets of sandy beaches where children can build sand castles and chase little fish or hermit crabs.
+This large, peaceful park situated just north of downtown Kailua-Kona, adjacent to an old airport landing strip.
+The rocky shoreline has a few pockets of sandy beaches where children can build sand castles and chase little hermit crabs.
 Snorkeling is best in the cove at the north end of the park.
 Plenty of picnic tables and pavilions for family parties and barbecues.
 Except for the weekends, this beach is never crowded.
 It’s also a great spot to catch the legendary Kona sunset!
 Restrooms/showers available.
 No lifeguards.
 Free parking.

 4. Honokōhau Beach